 The beginning of the school year is simply overwhelming, right?!
 There is so much for us to do and prepare and so many procedures and routines to teach.
 We have so many emotions.
 Our students have so many big emotions.
 But, the beginning of the school year is a great time to start working on reading comprehension using those emotions and focusing on making connections to the text.
 It’s also a great time to use inclusive text that reflect our students, their families, and their communities.
 Keep reading to see what texts we use for the first few weeks of school and the comprehension lessons we teach using those texts!

-This year, we changed our first read-aloud to The King Of Kindergarten.
-This book is great for making connections and comparisons to our first day of school.
+Our first read-alouds are The King Of Kindergarten and The Queen Of Kindergarten.
+These books are great for making connections and comparisons to our first day of school.
 The students are able to talk about emotions and feelings about starting school.

 The students also draw a picture of themself on the first day of school!
 Our Read It Up creation includes a page for Kings and Queens!